manticode/autodrop/README.md

 ### Usage
 * Configure the global variables accordingly (the variables in capitals after imports)
-* configure *rtorrent.rc* with  `**method.set_key = event.download.finished,run_autodrop,"execute2={/home/rtorrent/bin/autodrop.py,$d.directory=}"** (set directory of script accordingly)`
+* configure *rtorrent.rc* with  `method.set_key = event.download.finished,run_autodrop,"execute2={/home/rtorrent/bin/autodrop.py,$d.directory=}"` (set directory of script accordingly)

 # Other notes
-This is an early version that works as intended.
+This is an early version.
 It may operate in unexpected ways in some scenarios, and may not handle non-media files correctly.

 Please ensure you have enough storage available for the unrar operation.